 Lastly, Kaia explored the Inventions and Inventors unit by Montessorikiwi.
 She particularly liked learning about Ada Lovelace and the Thinking Machine.
 There were several inventors and inventions included in the unit and more than enough follow-up activities to keep an aspiring inventor curious.

-We also have the Spanish version of the same unit, which is really neat.
+We also have the Spanish version of the same unit.
 It was included in the Multilingual Mega Bundle, available for a limited time in the fall.
 I made sure to grab it since there were several units in it that we were already enjoying in English.

 A FREE Inventors and Inventions Matching Activity by Child of the Redwoods is another great follow-up work.